 An act relating to interscholastic athletics.
+Vote required: 27

 This bill would require the California Interscholastic Federation to hold all state football championship games at a neutral location that is comparable to the location of all other championship games, except under specified circumstances.